-Our newly released 2007 Exuberance Syrah is likely the finest wine have produced.
-Only 200 cases were bottled, and only the finest grapes, consisting of less than one ton per acre made this fabulous wine.
+Our 2012 Exuberance Syrah ranks among the finest wines we have produced.
+Only 300 cases were bottled, and only the finest grapes, consisting of less than two tons per acre, made this fabulous wine.

 Our cool-climate, estate vineyard is meticulously farmed by hand, certified organic by CCOF, and located on the border of the Los Carneros and Sonoma Valley appellations.
 This is not your typical Syrah.
-Exuberance exudes youthful elegance.
+Exuberance exudes elegance, with a refined, smooth finish.

-Our inaugural Syrah, the 2004 Canihan Family won Double Gold, along with the highest award possible: “Best Red Wine of Show” in the 2007 San Francisco Chronicle International Wine Competition.
-47 judges agreed that our Syrah was the finest amongst the 4,300 wines entered in the largest blind-tasting competition in the country.
-I am even more excited about the 2007 because the vintage benefited from perfect weather along with few grapes per cluster, resulting in perfect ripening.
+Our inaugural Syrah, the 2004 Canihan Family won Double Gold, along with the highest award possible: “Best Red Wine of Show” in the 2007 San Francisco International Wine Competition.
+47 judges agreed that our Syrah was the finest amongst 4,3000 wines entered in the largest bling-tasting competition in the country.
+I am even more excited about the 2012 vintage as this Syrah benefited from perfect weather along with few grapes per cluster, resulting in perfect ripening.

 Founder & Proprietor

 Canihan Family Vineyards are located in Sonoma Valley near the Los Carneros appellation where the grapes receive cool evening breezes and frequent fog from the San Francisco Bay – perfect grape growing conditions for cool climate varietals like Pinot Noir.
 Bill Canihan is committed to farming sustainably and biodynamically and his vineyard is certified organic by CCOF (California Certified Organic Farms).